letoram/awb/README.md

 AWB
 ===

-Arcan Workbench, Desktop- like script for Arcan
+Arcan Workbench, Desktop- like script for Arcan (~2012-2013)

 *Note that this project is no longer maintained.
-It worked up until Arcan 0.4, but the drastic changes to how the database for launch targets are managed, and some minor adjustments to rendertargets, this will flat out fail to work or die on script errors randomly.*
+The current version works with the arcan 0.5+ setup, while older (0.4, ...) should use the awb-04 tag.*

-This is primarily a sandbox for testing out new ideas and for finding rough spots in the Lua API and not intended as desktop environment or as a shining example on how to code such a thing in Arcan.
-Some of the lessons learned are fed back into API changes, and others into support scripts.
+The last set of patches was just to bring it up to "mostly-working" form for the Amiga-500 30-year anniversary.

-Look at the helper- images in the Wiki on the github site for a rough idea of existing features.
+This was used as a sandbox for testing out ideas and finding rough spots in the Lua API - not intended as a stable work environment or an example on how to build something like that, and the code is awful.
+Some of the lessons learned was fed back into other support scripts and into the engine itself.

 Use
 ===